AnthonySteele/anthonysteele.github.io/InterfacesAreOverused.md

 This gives you a value object with correct equality semantics, in  very little code.
 Yes, it implements object overrides such as `Equals`  and interfaces such as `IEquatable`.
 It is also immutable.
 Being immutable works very well with value objects: change the value, and it's no longer the same object.

-The value object pattern is IMHO very much underused in C#, and this might be partly because of the assumption about how to implement it: I have seen more than one implementation of a a value, floundering as a class with an interface to the data.
+The value object pattern is IMHO very much underused in C#.
+I hope that this changes with record types.
+But  this might be partly because of the assumption about how to implement it: I have seen more than one implementation of a value, floundering as a class with an interface to the data.

 ```csharp
 // NB: this is bad code